walkero-gr/phpunit4docker/README.md

        * Configuration file(s): [select here the project docker-compose.yml file]
        * Service: **phpunit**
      * Click on the `OK` button
-     * Now the phpunit docker is added at your CLI Interpreters list at the left.
-At the right there are the configuration options.
+     * Now the phpunit docker is added to your CLI Interpreters list at the left.
+At the right, there are the configuration options.
 Change:
-       * Lifecycle to `Connect to existing container ('docker-compose exec')` as these containers run always
+       * Lifecycle to `Connect to the existing container ('docker-compose exec')` as these containers run always
      * Click on the `OK` button
-1. Time to configure the PHPunit in the project:
+1. Time to configure the PHPUnit in the project:
    * Go to `Preferences -> Languages & Frameworks -> PHP -> Test Frameworks`
-   * Create a new PHPunit configuration by clicking the **+** and select `PHPUnit by Remote interpreter...`
+   * Create a new PHPUnit configuration by clicking the **+** and selecting `PHPUnit by Remote interpreter...`
    * Select from the list the phpunit previously added
    * Set the `Path mappings`
    * Select `Use Composer Autoloader` and set the `Path to script` to your vendor autoload.php file in the container, i.e. `/var/www/html/vendor/autoload.php`